 A selection of prestigious dinosauria lots are included in the auction, highlighted by a juvenile Tenontosaurus tilletti skeleton discovered in 2008 (estimate: $150,000-180,000); a Tyrannosaurus rex maxilla (upper "jaw") from Montana with seven teeth (est. $70,000–90,000); an 11-foot dinosaur leg from a new, undescribed species of North American long-necked dinosaur (est. $30,000–40,000); and an exceptional T. rex tooth from Wyoming (est. $12,000-15,000.)

 Numerous impressive interior design accents for all tastes and collecting levels are also on offer.
-A pair of elegant chairs carved of Indonesian petrified wood ($8,000-10,000), a black petrified wood slab tabletop with stainless steel base (est. $6,000-7,000) and numerous affordable lots: a planetary-inspired 20-inch natural onyx globe of neutral color with varied horizontal tonal striations, lit from the interior; three distinctive lots of polished petrified wood bookends and a contour-polished petrified wood specimen; and, for seaside décor, a framed collection of coral or shark jaws.
+A pair of elegant chairs carved of Indonesian petrified wood ($8,000-10,000), a black petrified wood slab tabletop with stainless steel base (est. $6,000-7,000) and numerous affordable lots: a planetary-inspired 20-inch natural onyx globe of neutral colour with varied horizontal tonal striations, lit from the interior; three distinctive lots of polished petrified wood bookends and a contour-polished petrified wood specimen; and, for seaside décor, a framed collection of coral or shark jaws.

 Auctions of natural wonders at Bonhams will begin on May 21 with the Gems, Minerals & Lapidary Works of Art sale where the first carved ruby scale-model of a dragster to be featured at public auction.
-This unique vehicle is modeled after the famed Greer-Black-Prudhomme Dragster, which was raced by Don "The Snake" Prudhomme, built by Kent Fuller and tuned by Keith Black.
-Carved by designer Luis Alberto Quispe Aparicio from solid panels of ruby, the model is detailed with Obsidian tires, a gold vermeil engine and a polished rock crystal wind screen.
-The dragster measures approximately 60 centimeters in length and is estimated to bring $150,000-200,000, among others.
+This unique vehicle is modelled after the famed Greer-Black-Prudhomme Dragster, which was raced by Don "The Snake" Prudhomme, built by Kent Fuller and tuned by Keith Black.
+Carved by designer Luis Alberto Quispe Aparicio from solid panels of ruby, the model is detailed with Obsidian tyres, a gold vermeil engine and a polished rock crystal wind screen.
+The dragster measures approximately 60 centimetres in length and is estimated to bring $150,000-200,000, among others.
 (Please see separate press release.)